 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Overall, Wreath, Head, Charged, Upon (wreath), Crest, Ogee, Crown, Quarterly, Four, Outlined in sable, Dexter, Doubled, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Semi-circular, Or, Leather, Argent, Rampant, Sable, Vert, Slipped, Grasping, Freehand, Three, One, Helm and Eagle.
+Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Overall, Wreath, Head, Charged, Upon (wreath), Crest, Ogee, Crown, Quarterly, Outlined in sable, Dexter, Doubled, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Semi-circular, Or, Leather, Argent, Rampant, Sable, Vert, Grasping, Freehand, Three, One, Helm, Eagle and Tree.

 Dr. Antonio Salmerón y Cabañas,